Dentinogenesis imperfecta: Mild type

 Primary (baby) teeth are moderately affected.

-Permanent (adult) teeth are not discoloured, or the discolouration is mild (grey colour).
+Permanent (adult) teeth are not discolored, or the discoloration is mild (grey colour).
 Little or no attrition (tooth wear) is evident.
-The crown of the teeth may be bulbous and markedly constricted at the cemento-enamel junction (CEJ).
+The crown of the teeth may be bulbous and markedly constricted at the CEJ.

 Radiographically, evidence of partial pulp obliteration with a "thistle-shaped appearance".

 Moderate type

-Teeth are moderately discoloured (blue, grey or amber opalescent).
+Teeth are moderately discolored (blue, grey or amber opalescent).
 More attrition is evident with shortening of crown height.
 Crowns may appear bulbous with prominent constriction at the CEJ.

 Radiographically, the pulp is small or is totally obliterated.
 Roots appear thinner and shorter than average.
 There may be periapical pathology.

 Severe type

-Teeth are markedly discoloured (brown opalescent).
+Teeth are markedly discolored (brown opalescent).
 The crowns are very short due to severe attrition.
 Crowns may appear bulbous with prominent constriction at the CEJ.

-Radiographically, pulp appears large and the dentine layer is thin ("shell teeth" as described in Presentation section).
+Radiographically, pulp appears large and the dentin layer is thin ("shell teeth" as described in Presentation section).
 Roots are thin and short.
 There may be multiple periapical pathologies.

 Radicular dentin dysplasia

-This sub-type is used in place of Shields' dentine dysplasia type I, in which only the roots of the teeth are affected.
+This subtype is used in place of Shields' dentine dysplasia type I, in which only the roots of the teeth are affected.

 Both primary and permanent teeth are affected.

 The teeth appear normal clinically.
 Radiographically, the roots are shorter and fused together with a rounded apex.